The Crispin Glovers

 We didn't go to the screening, Keiko wanted to go and see this Indian film and Iva and I didn’t so instead, we stayed at the restaurant and ordered more drinks and talked.

 We never got to see Crispin Glover.
-Him being there in Kranjska Gora became this detail that was bothering me, somehow missing the screening of Kieko’s short video screening and being disappointed from the rest of the programme made seeing him the big event or attraction that should be linked to justify this trip.
+Him being there in Kranjska Gora became this detail that was bothering me, somehow missing the screening of Kieko’s short video screening and being disappointed in the rest of the program made seeing him the big event or attraction that should be linked to justify this trip.
 After some time I stopped to look for him in the crowds and didn’t really want to go and look for him before the screening.

 I’m not a fan of Crispin Glover, I remember him mostly from back to the future 1+2 and a film called River’s Edge (1987).
 It was based on a true story of a girl that was raped and murdered by her boyfriend- that then showed her dead body to ten of his friends that stayed silent before two reported it to the police.
 I watched it some years ago during the time I was watching anything starring Keanu Reeves.